orbit-love/satellite-app-template/README.md

 ### API protection

-We utilizie higher-order functions to perform common API protections - these are inspired by Ruby on Rails `before_action` hooks, if you are familiar.
+We utilise higher-order functions to perform common API protections - these are inspired by Ruby on Rails `before_action` hooks, if you are familiar.
 Here is a sample API route with a "withAuthCheck" protection to illustrate how the pieces work together:

 ```
 # members.js